 What’s the first thing you reach for when you get a headache?
 If you’re anything like most people, it’s probably the Advil.
 Or the Tylenol.
 Or the generic bottle of ibuprofen — right?

-But have you ever really stopped to consider how these drugs work?
-They provide effective and efficient relief for most headaches, sure, but how safe are they, especially when you suffer from frequent headaches and find yourself taking them on a daily basis?
+But have you ever stopped to consider how these drugs work?
+They provide effective and efficient relief for most headaches, sure, but how safe are they – especially when you suffer from frequent headaches and find yourself taking them on a daily basis?

-In this article, we’ll take a long-due look at what’s actually going (physiologically) when headaches creep their way into your life and ruin your otherwise pleasant day.
+In this article, we’ll take a long-due look at what’s actually happening physiologically when headaches creep their way into your life and ruin your otherwise pleasant day.
 Also, we’ll talk about the dangers of using OTC (over-the-counter) drugs too frequently, and discuss why CBD for headaches is starting to become the treatment of choice for many thousands of headache and migraine sufferers.

 Physiology 101: What makes your head hurt?

-Think about it: you can get a headache from stress, tooth pain, from drinking too much (i.e. a hangover), from not drinking enough (i.e. dehydration), from skipping out on your morning coffee, from tumors, from concussions, from getting too much sun, and so on and so forth – there are loads of physiological (and even emotional) reasons why we get headaches.
+You can get a headache from stress, tooth pain, from drinking too much (i.e. a hangover), from not drinking enough (i.e. dehydration), from skipping out on your morning coffee, from tumors, from concussions, from getting too much sun, and so on and so forth.
+There are loads of physiological (and even emotional) reasons why we get headaches.

 What’s interesting, though, is the fact that our brains themselves can’t even feel pain.
 Taking this into consideration, how is it even possible to get a headache?
 And what is a headache?
 Where does the pain come from?
 What is it that’s actually hurting?

 As it turns out, doctors believe the physical pain from headaches is the result of inflamed tissue and blood vessels in the cranial region, and/or changes in the release of neurochemicals that stimulate nerves and produce pain signals in the central nervous system.